mw-orcl/Move_Improve/lab800/content.md

 You should have gotten similar completion times: 0.524, 0.406, 0.332, 0.357, 0.376 seconds

 ​	5.
 Now run both the Swingbench workload and the query together.
+Remember to use your wallet names and service names.

 ```
 ./charbench -c ../configs/SOE_Server_Side_V2.xml \
 -cf ~/Wallet_ATPLABTEST/Wallet_ATPLABTEST.zip \
 -cs atplabtest_tp \
 -u soe \
 -p Welcome#2018 \
 -v users,tpm,tps \
 -intermin 0 \
 -intermax 0 \
 -min 0 \
 -max 0 \
 -uc 128 \
 -di SQ,WQ,WA \
 -rt 0:30.00
 ```

 ​	6.
-Wait until the workload goes full strength, about 3 minutes, then from SQL Developer run the query
+Wait until the workload goes into a steady state with full transactions, about 3 minutes, then from SQL Developer run the query

 ```
 select /*+NO_RESULT_CACHE*/ c_city, c_region, count(*)
 from ssb.customer c_high
 group by c_city, c_region
 order by count(*);
 ```

 Note your completion times.
-They should be longer like this: 1.259, 1.007, 0.625, 0.665, 0.578 seconds
+They should be longer like this: 1.259, 1.007, 1.25, 1.115, 1.008 seconds

 ​	7.
 Try connecting with the TPURGENT service.
 See the results.

 What do you think of the results?
-Why is the MEDIUM results better?

-By setting ATP database service, you can control the resources and the response times.
+By setting ATP database service, you can control the resources and the response times for different connections.
 Analyze your performance activity from the ATP console.